#MeToo, phase 2: Doc explores heavy burden on women of color

 But he wasn't violent.
 Until the night in 1995 when, she says, he lured her to his apartment with the excuse of a demo CD she needed to hear.
 He told her to get it from the bedroom, she says, and then came in wearing only a condom, and raped her.

 Simmons has denied all allegations of nonconsensual sex.
-'I have never been violent or forced myself on anyone,' he said and in a statement issued late Tuesday.
+"I have never been violent or forced myself on anyone," he said in a statement issued late Tuesday.

 The film weaves together Dixon's and multiple other accusations against Simmons with key voices of women of color like Tarana Burke, who founded the #MeToo movement, and law professor Kimberle Williams Crenshaw.